 We maintain three equity-based incentive compensation plans, the 2016 Equity Incentive Plan, the 2007 Equity Incentive Plan, and the Modigene Inc. 2007 Equity Incentive Plan that provide for grants of stock options and restricted stock to our directors, officers, key employees and certain outside consultants.
 Equity awards granted under our 2016 Equity Incentive Plan are exercisable for a period of up to 10 years from the date of grant.
 Equity awards granted under our 2007 Equity Incentive Plan are exercisable for a period of either 7 years or 10 years from the date of grant.
-Equity awards granted under the

-Modigene Plan are exercisable for a period of up to 10 years from date of grant.
+Equity awards granted under the Modigene plan are exercisable for a period of up to 10 years from date of grant.
 Vesting periods range from immediate to 5 years.
+We currently grant equity awards under the 2016 Equity Incentive Plan only.

 We classify the cash flows resulting from the tax benefit that arises when the tax deductions exceed the compensation cost recognized for those equity awards (excess tax benefits) as cash flows from operations.
-There were no excess tax benefits for the years ended December 31, 2021, 2020, and 2019.
+There were no excess tax benefits for the years ended December 31, 2022, 2021, and 2020.